mozilla/telemetry-batch-view/README.md

 See the [docs](https://github.com/mozilla/telemetry-batch-view/tree/master/docs) folder for more information about the individual derived datasets.

 ### Development
+There are two possible workflows for hacking on telemetry-batch-view: you can either create a docker container for building the package and running tests, or import the project into IntelliJ's IDEA.

+To run the docker tests, just use the provided `Dockerfile` to build a container, then use the `runtests.sh` script to run tests inside it:

+    docker build -t telemetry-batch-view .
+    ./runtests.sh

+You may need to increase the amount of memory allocated to Docker for this to work, as some of the tests are very memory hungry at present.
+At least 4 gigabytes is recommended.

+You can also pass arguments to sbt (the scala build tool we use for running the tests) through the runtests.sh.
+For example, to run only the addon tests, try:

+    ./runtests.sh "test-only com.mozilla.telemetry.AddonsViewTest"

-Before importing the project in IntelliJ IDEA, apply the following changes to `Preferences` -> `Languages & Frameworks` -> `Scala Compile Server`:
+If you wish to import the project into IntelliJ IDEA, apply the following changes to `Preferences` -> `Languages & Frameworks` -> `Scala Compile Server`:

 - JVM maximum heap size, MB: `2048`
 - JVM parameters: `-server -Xmx2G -Xss4M`